 Apply for Driver Safety Course

 Information AboutTraffic Cases Bad Check Cases Criminal Cases Small Claims Cases Eviction Cases Justice Court Suits Weddings

-Wanda Adams was first elected as Harris County Justice of the Peace Precinct 7, Place 1, in 2020 after
+Judge García ran as a first-time candidate for and was elected as Justice of the Peace Precinct 5, Place 1 in the 2020 Presidential election.

 Judge García focus will be on providing 21st Century customer service to the citizens of Harris County through state-of-the-art technology and a highly experienced staff to deliver the best possible service in a timely and efficient manner.

 2,400 years ago, Socrates aptly described the essential qualities of a good judge: "Four things belong to a judge: To hear courteously; to answer wisely; to consider soberly; and to decide impartially."
 These words remain as true today as they were when Socrates first spoke them.

 Judge García will strive daily to employ these ideals.